jesusjosee/chatgptServices/README.md

 First you shoud register and  sign in , next enter your api key provided by openai, and next interact with the service

-Open a postman service or another.
+Open a postman service or another..

 ## 1. API to Authenticate
 - http://localhost:8000/api/authentication